 5.6.5 Existing features partly or fully covering the use case functionality

-TBD.
+None.

 5.6.6 Potential New Requirements needed to support the use case

 [PR.
 5.6.6 - 001] Subject to operator policy, the 5G system shall be able to collect sensing measurement data and yield sensing result from the data for detection of outdoor objects.